srujananeelavar/srujananeelavar.github.io/_portfolio/portfolio-1.md

 collection: Projects
 ---

-# Introduction
+# <span style="color:blue"> Introduction <\span>

 Vascular Endothelial Growth Factor Receptor 2 (VEGFR2) emerges as a pivotal receptor in angiogenesis, the process of forming new blood vessels.
 This mechanism holds significance in various diseases such as cancer, age-related macular degeneration, and inflammatory conditions like rheumatoid arthritis.
 In the context of cancer and macular degeneration, the overproduction of angiogenic factors, notably VEGF, hyperstimulates VEGFR2, leading to excessive angiogenesis.
 Addressing this, the use of VEGFR2 inhibitors becomes imperative to curtail nutrient supply to cancerous cells, thereby offering potential therapeutic avenues for these conditions.

-Although FDA-approved drugs like sorafenib and pazopanib target VEGFR2, their efficacy is hindered by side effects and resistance issues [2].
+Although FDA-approved drugs like sorafenib and pazopanib target VEGFR2, their efficacy is hindered by side effects and resistance issues.
 To enhance treatment outcomes, the exploration of new drugs becomes paramount.
 While this quest poses challenges, the Quantitative Structure-Activity Relationship (QSAR) method offers a strategic link between molecular structures and effects, enabling the <em>in silico</em> screening of potential bioactive compounds.
 This approach minimizes the need for costly experiments in drug discovery.

 Previous research successfully identified potential inhibitory molecules through QSAR models.
 Aligning with these achievements, our proposal takes a step further by concentrating on the identification of key molecular descriptors crucial for recognizing effective VEGFR2 inhibitors.
 The approach aims to deepen the understanding of specific features essential for inhibitory efficacy.